akuity/kargo/docs/docs/15-concepts.md

 * History of `Freight` that has been deployed to the `Stage`.
 (From most to least recent.)

-* The health status any any associated Argo CD `Application` resources.
+* The health status of any associated Argo CD `Application` resources.

 * The status of any in-progress of completed verification processes.